-Used both for marination, seasoning and also as an accompaniment, Homemade Peri Peri Sauce recipe is a classic, pungent side that would warm up the winters.
-Here is how to make best ever Nando’s style peri peri sauce recipe.
+Used both for marination, seasoning and also as an accompaniment, Homemade Nando’s Style Peri Peri Sauce is a classic, pungent side that would warm up the winters.
+Here is how to make it.

 I still remember my friends relishing a piping hot bowl of Maggi with ketchup or even fried rice with ketchup and it goes without saying right from Pakode to any fried dish made at home was nicely dunked in ketchup and eaten with joy by our generation.

-But now, the times have changed.
-Ketchup is considered to be the most common accompaniment that is served across the globe and we have grown accustomed about the same.
+But now, the times have changed!
+Ketchup is considered to be the most common accompaniment that is served across the globe and we have grown accustomed to the same.

-To catch up with the time, even I have tried and tasted umpteen sauces like Mango Chilli Sauce, Marinara Sauce, Tzatziki Sauce, Bechamel Sauce, Thai Sweet Chilli Sauce, Boom Boom Sauce, Yum Yum Sauce, Creamy Garlic Parmesan Sauce, but my new fond love has become Peri Peri Sauce without a doubt.
+To catch up with the time, even I have tried and tested umpteen sauces like Mango Chilli Sauce, Marinara Sauce, Tzatziki Sauce, Bechamel Sauce, Thai Sweet Chilli Sauce, Boom Boom Sauce, Yum Yum Sauce, Creamy Garlic Parmesan Sauce, but my new found love is this recipe without a doubt.

-Because if like me, you also love eating spicy food, this peri peri recipe should be in your do make list most definitely.
+Because if like me, you also love eating spicy food, this recipe should be in your do make list most definitely.

-Used for marination, seasoning and also as an accompaniment, this Peri Peri Sauce Recipe is a classic, pungent sauce that would warm up the winter for you!
+Used for marination, seasoning, and also as an accompaniment, this sauce is a classic, pungent sauce that would warm up the winter for you!

 Its generally made with PERi-PERi which is also known as the African Bird’s Eye Chilli.
-It’s grown in the Africa and is spicy and tastes amazing.
+It’s grown in Africa and is spicy and tastes amazing.
 It has many benefits including